sait-wbdv/winter-2021/_posts/2021-02-11-variable-declaration-assignment.md

 ---

-## 2. Numbers, arithmetic operators and forms
+## 2. Numbers, strings and the addition operator
 ### Learning Objectives
+- Primitive types
   - Define the `number` primitive type.
   - Define the `string` primitive type.
-- Define value coersion.
+- Addition Operator
   - Arithmetically add two numbers and log the result to the console.
-- Create a form element with two number fields and a submit button.
-- Add a `submit` event listener to a form that adds two number field values (and log the result to the console).
+  - Define value coercion.
+  - Explore the relationship between addition and concatenation.

 ### Terminology
-Coersion
+Coercion
 : Converting a value from one type to another.

 Arithmetic operator